pramathhegde/Mood-Based-Music-Recommendation/README.md

 # Mood-Based Music Recommendation 🎵

-This project is a mood-based music recommendation system built with React and Java Spring Boot / Flask.
+This project is a mood-based music recommendation system built with React and Flask.
 It detects mood from user input (text/speech/facial expression) and recommends songs accordingly.

 ## Getting Started with Create React App